by Karen Walker

 The Sunshine Camp, situated by Pound Corner, was originally a farmhouse, Hudson’s, with some land and modest surroundings.
 Building started in 1938 but was not finished by the outbreak of World War 2.
 It was offered as a prisoner-of-war camp but was rejected because the accommodation was not considered up to standard !
 Eventually it was used by the Royal Marines.
 Sunshine opened its doors to the public in the early 1940’s, owned by Freshfields, a local management team who were later bought out by Pontins, one of the biggest names in Leisure and Tourism.
 However, it was later bought out by Warners and known as Mill Rythe Holiday Village.
 It was here that the BBC shot scenes for the extremely popular sit-com Hi Di Hi, the movie ‘Confessions From a Holiday Camp’ was filmed entirely at Mill Rythe and, more up to date in 2004, scenes from Eastenders were shot there.

-With The 2nd World War, holidays were put on hold but the camps were used to good effect to house military personnel, Marines, Navy Army etc. However, after the war everyone came out of the gloom and descended upon the coast once more, determined to enjoy themselves.
+With The Second World War, holidays were put on hold but the camps were used to good effect to house military personnel, Marines, Navy and Army etc. However, after the war everyone came out of the gloom and descended upon the coast once more, determined to enjoy themselves.
 Holiday camps fell in with this spirit, with the Hayling camps attracting many thousands each summer.
 Obviously this increased the population of Hayling considerably and must have offered a lot of employment for the ‘locals’.
 These camps were hugely successful and thousands of people holidayed here over the next few decades.

 Capt.
 Warner’s sons, Bill, Alen and John became directors of the Warner camps which remained a family concern until 1982 when they were taken over by Grand Metropolitan hotels who continued to run them in the same way.
 These camps, located at prime waterside sites on Hayling Island, covering the north, south, east and west, made Hayling one of the first huge UK Holiday Camp destinations.
 The concept of holiday camps was a runaway success and the formula of the holiday they provided was enormously popular.
 During their hey day on Hayling these camps provided not only affordable holidays for thousands of people from throughout the UK but provided ample employment for Hayling Island residents and put the Island on the map as a major tourist attraction.